adielBm/math-archive/drafts/Assembler Project.md

 #### (0) Immediate Addressing (מיעון מיידי)

+- Additional information word in the instruction encoding:
+	- `xxxxxxxxxxxx.00`
+	- `0-1` bits - for [[#A.R.E. field]]. in this mode always `00` (absolut)
-- Additional information word of the instruction contains the operand itself, which is an integer using the 2's complement method, represented with a width of 12 bits, to which a pair of bits of the field `A,R,E` are added (the value of this field is always `00` for immediate addressing).
+	- `2-13` bits - contains the operand itself, which is an integer using the 2's complement method, represented with a width of 12 bits

 - The operand starts with the character `#` and after it and next to it appears a whole number in decimal base.
 There is also a possibility that the constant name defined in the program by `.define` will appear instead of the number (see details below [[#Constant Definition Statement (משפט הגדרת קבוע)]]).
 - Examples:
 	- `mov #-1,r2` in this example the first operand of the command is given in an immediate addressing mode.
 The instruction writes the value `1` to register `r2`